 Clarion Suites (ph 860-643-5811, 191 Spencer St. Manchester)

-Finally one new option is coming to East Hartford on Pitken Street.
-Scheduled to open sometime during the fall is a Hampton Inn.
-It will offer a nice view of the river/bridge and located by the Riverwalk.
+Finally one new option has arrived to East Hartford on Pitken Street.
+Opened late 2009 is a Hampton Inn.
+It offers a nice view of the river/bridge and located by the Riverwalk.

 America's Best Value Inn--BUDGET ALERT 400 Tolland Turnpike Manchester Phone: 860-643-1555

 It is located about 5 miles east of the stadium on the south side of I-84.
 It has some very reasonable rates for Connecticut.
 So if you want to save some money this might be your best bet.
 It is very close to shopping and restaurants.

 The town of Glastonbury is a few miles south of the stadium and is conveniently located for those driving up from NYC/NJ and has easy access to the Willow Street Gate on gameday.
 The area added several chain hotels like the Homewood Suites.
 The Hilton Garden Inn is also located in Glastonbury, a few miles south of the stadium.
 Expect to pay $120+.
 Across the river from Glastonbury in Wethersfield is a Comfort Inn.
 The motel is convenient to I-91.

 LODGING options found in downtown Hartford (10 minutes away):